moq-wg/moq-transport/draft-lcurley-warp.md

 # Track Request Parameters {#track-req-params}

-The Track Request Parameters identify properties of the track requested in either the PUBLISH REQUEST or SUSBCRIBE REQUEST control messages.
+The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
 Every parameter MUST appear at most once.
 The peers MUST close the connection if there are duplicates.
 The Parameter Value Length field indicates the length of the Parameter Value.

 ### GROUP SEQUENCE Parameter

 The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering the objects.
 The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
+This parameter is applicable in SUBSCRIBE REQUEST message.

 ### OBJECT SEQUENCE Parameter
 The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering the media.
 The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start the media delivery.
 The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
+This parameter is applicable in SUBSCRIBE REQUEST message.

 ### AUTHORIZATION INFO Parameter
 AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
 This parameter is populated for cases where the authorization is required at the track level.
+This parameter is applicable in SUBSCRIBE REQUEST and ANNOUNCE messages.

 # Containers
 The container format describes how the underlying codec bitstream is encoded.